Lightning Flash: Background

 The album contained the singles "Lightning Flash", "Cry Baby Cry" and "When the Kissing Stops".
 Of these, only the first managed to chart, their first UK singles chart placing for nearly four years.
 Commenting on the group's new material, Upton said "we're returning with a new sound, a new look and our sights aimed a lot higher.
 People can expect good, classy pop songs from us".
 The front cover of the album only has the lettering B H o M as an indication of a title or artist, the back cover states the group's name, while only the record itself gives the title as Lightning Flash on the label.
 This is the official title given to the album according to release information.
 Track "Is it Love" is erroneously titled "It is Love" on the back sleeve, but correct title is given on the record's label.
 The song "When the Kissing Stops" had been entered into A Song for Europe earlier in 1983, and although the group briefly considered performing it themselves, ultimately a three-piece group, Rubic was chosen to sing it.
 The song made it to the finals, but stalled at 5th place (out of eight entries).
-Brotherhood of Man themselves released the song in June 1983 as their final ever single.
+Brotherhood of Man themselves released the song in June 1983 and was featured on BBC Radio 2's airplay chart for the first week of July.
+It remains their final ever single.

-Despite being highly regarded by fans, the album failed to chart and met with critical response from the music press.
-Writing for Smash Hits, Neil Tennant said of the "Lightning Flash" song that despite its synthesized sound, "the group have failed to capture the freshness that new pop demands".
-In reviewing the album, Record Mirror commented on the low budget sound of the music claiming that it was "mortgaged to the hilt".
 Lightning Flash was to be Brotherhood of Man's final release for a record company as they parted with EMI soon after its release.
 The group did go on to produce three more albums which were released independently by themselves (The Butterfly Children in 1992, Greenhouse in 1997 and The Seventies Story in 2002).

+Reception

+Despite being highly regarded by fans, the album failed to chart and met with negative critical response from the music press.
+Record Mirror writer Sunie said of the "Lightning Flash" single that it was an "absurdly obvious ABBA imitation", but "in the chart absence of the Swede supremos it could do quite well".
+Writing for Smash Hits, Neil Tennant said of the "Lightning Flash" song that despite its synthesized sound, "the group have failed to capture the freshness that new pop demands".
+In reviewing the album, Record Mirrors Jim Reid commented on the low budget sound of the music claiming that it was "mortgaged to the hilt" and amounted to "bland mediocrity".